jimmcgaw/tsj/README.md

 The HTML for the home page is inside of `templates/index.html`.
 Note the empty div with an id of "chart" that will hold the chart.

 The JavaScript to build the chart itself is located in `media/js/tsj/tsj.js`.
 This JavaScript file just loads the CSV data, builds the chart, and renders it into the div#chart element in the template.

+## Wrapping Up
+This project is loosely based on the code for an old and unfinished project of mine: [PredictCloud](http://www.predictcloud.com/).

+If you have any questions, feel free to get in touch: jpmcgaw (at) gmail.

+Thanks!